Equity compensation awards

 What award types are ideal for donating to charity?

 Not all equity compensation awards are treated the same for purposes of the charitable income tax deduction.
-As illustrated below, ideal gift options meet the IRS’s holding period requirements of at least more than one year and have high appreciation with a low cost basis.
-These gifts allow you to potentially eliminate capital gain recognition on the difference between fair market value on the date donated and fair market value when vested or exercised.
+As illustrated below, ideal gift options meet the IRS’s holding period requirements of at least more than one year and have high appreciation above your cost basis.
+Such gifts enable you to potentially eliminate capital gain tax on the difference between fair market value on the date donated and fair market value when vested or exercised, while also claiming a charitable income tax deduction.

 -